getslash/pact/doc/user_guide.rst

 		...     returned.until(is_async_delete_finished, operation_id)
 		...     return returned

-When calling :func:`pact.Pact.wait` witheout the parameter ``timeout_seconds``, it will expire when the deadline is reached (or immediately if it was already reached).
+When calling :func:`pact.Pact.wait` witheout the parameter ``timeout_seconds``, it will expire when the overall deadline is reached (or immediately if has already passed).

 .. code-block:: python